Jethant/multi-client-soc-operations-framework/client-profile/README.md

 # Client profile and operational baseline

 Keep one profile and baseline per client.
-It records client context and normal behavior and replaces alert-specific baseline files.
+It records client context and normal behavior.
 Each playbook lists the fields it needs.

 This public repository contains the template only.
 Completed profiles with live client identities, ranges, systems, contacts, or case details belong in the approved storage location for that client.

-## Profile metadata

-- Non-sensitive client reference
-- Profile maintainer
-- Data sources and records used
-- Last reviewed date
-- Next review date

 Give time-sensitive facts a source and review date.
 Automated closure and tuning require current, verified information.